python-poetry/poetry/docs/docs/basic-usage.md

 pytest = "^3.4"
 ```

+Make sure that `tool.peotry.name` matches the module name or otherwise specified within
+`tool.peotry.packages`.

+See [Packages](/docs/pyproject#packages) for more information.

 ### Initialising a pre-existing project

 Instead of creating a new project, Poetry can be used to 'initialise' a pre-populated